 - You have evidenced all your knowledge, skills and behaviours, and your portfolio is signed off by your line manager and KnowledgeBrief.

-- You’ve provided evidence of meeting the English and Maths Functional Skills requirements.
+- You have provided evidence of English and Maths Functional Skills at the required level.

 The timeline is as follows: